Bugle 4143 - Official Coronavirus Survival Guide

 you know, Trump and the two Democratic candidates,

-Bloomberg had a, well, a spectacular, essentially a one-day campaign, wasn't it, that at a cost of half a billion dollars.
+Bloomberg had a, well, a spectator, but essentially it was a one-day campaign, wasn't it, at a cost of half a billion dollars.
+Incredible.

 And because he's a billionaire, when he quit the race, he gave himself another $800 million severance package.